a-chakrawarti/Webpage-Crownstack/handbook/README.md

 - Top and bottom margins of elements are sometimes collapsed into a single margin that is equal to the largest of the two margins.
 This does not happen on left and right margins!
 Only top and bottom margins!

+## >| Max-width, Max-height & Min-width, Min-height
+- max-width: if content larger than max-width, it will automatically change the height.
+Overrides width property.
+- max-height: if cotent larger than max-height, it will overflow.
+Use the `overflow` property to handle the change.
+- min-width: content smaller than min-width, min-width will be applied.
+- min-height: content smaller, min-height applied.
+Prevents height property to become less than min-height.

 ## >| CSS Selectors
 CSS selectors are used to "find" (or select) the HTML elements you want to style.